CPAN-Security/security.metacpan.org/_blog/2026-07-04-security-considerations-for-statsd.md

     myapp.ip:1.2.3.4|s
     myapp.sessions:a6a073f8ac226a336375d54706f9555c|s

-It is useful count the number of unique usernames, IP addresses, and sessions, but this can be seen as personally identifying information.
+It is useful to count the number of unique usernames, IP addresses, and sessions, but this can be seen as personally identifying information.
 In the case of counting session ids, this data can be used for session hijacking and should be encoded.

 An alternative is to replace sensitive data with anonymised data, for example, an internal user id rather than an email address.

-Otherwise. a generic alternative is to hash sensitive data using a message digest or HMAC signature.
+Otherwise, a generic alternative is to hash sensitive data using a message digest or HMAC signature.
 For [Net::Statsd::Lite](https://metacpan.org/pod/Net::Statsd::Lite) (which I maintain), I added the [secure_set_add](https://metacpan.org/pod/Net::Statsd::Lite#secure_set_add) method to do this using HMAC-SHA-256.

 [Plack::Middleware::Statsd](https://metacpan.org/pod/Plack::Middleware::Statsd) (which I maintain) was modified to do the same, or use a "secure_set_add" method if the underlying statsd client supports it.